-Many SHE Partners have seen tangible results by embarking on this beast of a project!
+Many creators have seen tangible results by embarking on this beast of a project!
 While some of Google’s algorithm is at the page level quality when it comes to rankings, there is also a certain overall website health tied to your domain that lends strength to your ability to rank.
 And because of this, Google looks at all pages accessible to them, even the poor quality content you published early on in your blogging days.

 Google has a pretty simple best practice recommendation on this one: either fix it or dump it.

 Look at the content that has driven no (or very little) traffic to your site over the last year.
 When you find a piece of content, think to yourself if you would cover that same topic again on the site today.
 If you can gut it, make it better, and if you think your current audience would enjoy it, then update it.
 And if not, dump it.
 If the post holds nostalgia for you, like documenting kid moments, just add no index tags to the page and this will block Google from crawling it.
 It’s ok to fully 404 web pages, as long as it’s not a large amount.
 It’s better than letting a low-quality and old post remain live.